groveripoh/thestory/README.md

 # thestory
 my masterpiece
-this is just to practice how to use github from 2020 web developers bootcamp
+this is just to practice how to use github from 2020 web development bootcamp